programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Bar Charts

-Now that we've created a `DataFrame` for our historical homicide data, we can start building some basic graphs with using Plotly Express.
+Now that we've created a Pandas `DataFrame` for our historical homicide data, we can start building some basic graphs with using Plotly Express.
 Let's begin by creating a bar chart to represent the count of prosecutions per type of crime.
 Since our existing dataset does not contain counts of offences (each row represents one individual prosecution), we will first need to create a new `DataFrame` which groups cases by offence type and provides a count:

 ```python
 # Creates new DataFrame containing count of prosecutions per offence type